 - Rye and Lewes.
 Medieval villages dot the hills along this stretch of Sussex coastline.
 The centerpiece is Rye, a pretty hill town of cobbled streets lined with timbered homes.
 Lewes, with its crumbling castle, is another gem.

-- Brighton, the Sussex Coast, and Surrey.
+- Brighton and the Sussex Coast.
 Funky, lively Brighton perfectly melds Victorian architecture with a modern vibe that includes the best shopping and dining on the coast.
 Outside town are beautiful old homes such as Petworth House and even a Roman villa.

 - Tunbridge Wells and Around.
 From Anne Boleyn's regal childhood abode at Hever Castle to the medieval manor at Ightham Mote, this area is rich with grand houses.
 Spend a couple of days exploring them; Tunbridge Wells is a comfortable base.